RScicomp/Beam-Search-vs-Hill-Climbing/README.md

 # Beam Search vs Hill Climbing
-The performance has increased using beam search, given that it does not get stuck in local maximums by providing k children at each iteration.
+Here we evaluate the performance of Beam search and Hill Climbing.
+We see for almost every step size, the performance has increased using beam search, given that it does not get stuck in local maximums by providing k children at each iteration.
 Although in general, more steps are required for convergence when k increases.

 <img src="Formulas.png"  width="250" height="70"/>